HLRichardson-Git/Gestalt/README.md

 ## Building Gestalt

 To get started, check out our [website](https://gestaltcrypto.github.io/) and [examples](https://gestaltcrypto.github.io/).
-Whether you're a experienced developer or new to cryptography, Gestalt is here to make cryptography accessible and hassle-free.
+Whether you're an experienced developer or new to cryptography, Gestalt is here to make cryptography accessible and hassle-free.

 ### CMake